mcgarrah/mcgarrah.github.io/_posts/2001-11-06-devstudio.md

 categories: technical
 ---

-This is a very old set of notes but might be useful for a developer dealling with Microsoft Visual Studio 6.0 for DOS and Windows 16-bit coding.
+This is a very old set of notes but might be useful for a developer dealing with Microsoft Visual Studio 6.0 for DOS and Windows 16-bit coding.
 This is from the era of Borland and Zortech Compilers being in play.
-I migrated this from my darkmagic.org website.
+I migrated this from my defunct [darkmagic.org](https://darkmagic.org) website.

 <!-- excerpt-end -->